whitneyburton/portfolios/students/1701-back/natalie_barron/20170302-natalie-barron-m1.markdown

 What can your peers do to support you staying in the growth mindset?

-Encouragement helps, working together helps, talking through problems, brainstorming, pairing, and supporting each other.)
+Encouragement helps, working together helps, talking through problems, brainstorming, pairing, and supporting each other.

-#### Session 2
-(Week 2 Gear Up: Getting Better at Doing Difficult Things
+#### Session 2: Getting Better at Doing Difficult Things

 This concept introduces new ideas about the awareness of your learning.